StackVista/stackstate-docs/setup/data-management/backup_restore/kubernetes_backup.md

 Amazon S3-managed keys (SSE-S3) should be used when encrypting S3 buckets that store the backups.

-⚠️ Encryption with AWS KMS keys stored in AWS Key Management Service (SSE-KMS) is not supported.
+⚠️ Encryption with AWS KMS keys stored in AWS Key Management Service (SSE-KMS) isn't supported.
 This will result in errors such as this one in the Elasticsearch logs:

 `Caused by: org.elasticsearch.common.io.stream.NotSerializableExceptionWrapper: sdk_client_exception: Unable to verify integrity of data upload.
 Client calculated content hash (contentMD5: ZX4D/ZDUzZWRhNDUyZTI1MTc= in base 64) didn't match hash (etag: c75faa31280154027542f6530c9e543e in hex) calculated by Amazon S3.
 You may need to delete the data stored in Amazon S3. (metadata.contentMD5: null, md5DigestStream: com.amazonaws.services.s3.internal.MD5DigestCalculatingInputStream@5481a656, bucketName: stackstate-elasticsearch-backup, key: tests-UG34QIV9s32tTzQWdPsZL/master.dat)",`
 {% endhint %}